MattHDwyer/Find-A-Tradie.com/README.md

 * Discuss how Agile methodology is being implemented in your project.

+Our code development starts when the framework is done.
+When we are fine tuning the details of design.
+The view pages is already finished based on the wireframe of the prelimary design.

+When the research of the new features are completed.
+When keep updated our existing code and let it incorporated into our design.
+Then we do basically styling after each function can be achieved.

 * Provide an overview and description of your Source control process.